BlizzardLizardz/BickerQuicker/README.md

 - [ ] User can log in with their Facebook or Google account
 - [ ] User can set a deadline on a Bicker
+- [ ] User can activate a Dark Mode in the Settings page.

 The following **additional** features are compelted: